wizelineacademy/react-apprenticeship-capstone4/README.md

 - Once you’ve covered all the [requirements specified above](#requirements-1) and completed all the bullets on the [Evaluation Criteria](#evaluation-criteria-1) section, push your changes to your branch and **open a PR that can be merged into your main branch of your own GitHub repository**.
 - Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Fill [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc3So94j4yoKcyPU1rDQvXweCdn59eoaGeD6tByPRgX_Osmnw/viewform) to submit your project before **October 25th at 8:00 AM (CST)**
+- Fill [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc3So94j4yoKcyPU1rDQvXweCdn59eoaGeD6tByPRgX_Osmnw/viewform) to submit your project before **November 22nd at 8:00 AM (CST)**

 ## Deliverable 3 - (Due Date: Monday, November 29th)